megvii-research/IJCAI2023-CoNR/README.md

 mv double_ponytail/ poses/
 ```

-We provide sample inputs of anime character sheets, you can also draw more by yourself.
+We provide sample inputs of anime character sheets.
+You can also draw more by yourself.
+Character sheets need to be cut out from the background and in png format.
 [Baidu Netdisk](https://pan.baidu.com/s/1shpP90GOMeHke7MuT0-Txw?pwd=RDxc) (password:RDxc)

 ```